What Is The Most Addictive Drug

 Table of Contents

-What is the Most Addictive Drug?
+Understanding the Most Addictive Drugs

 Addiction is a complex condition.
 It involves a person’s body, mind, behaviors, and more.
 Addictive substances change the way a person’s body and brain work and make it very hard to stop using them without professional help.